[suns moons waves leaves wyrms knots]

 penitent market lunatic

 Cross-suited cards give the Decktet its structure.
 A set of cards showing one of each suit might be as few as three cards or as many as six.
 (This is exploited in the games Bharg and Terrapin.)
 It is possible to lay out a line of cards so that each one shares a suit with its neighbor, but the end cards do not share suits at all.
-(This is exploited in the games Biscuit and Quäsenbö.)
+(This is exploited in Biscuit.)
 In a trick-taking game, it is possible to trump and follow a non-trump lead with the same card.
-(This is exploited in the games Ace trump and Ransom trump.)
+(This is exploited in the games Ace Trump.)
 In a resource management game, you may be forced to choose between using a card for one of its suits or the other.
-(This is exploited in the games Chancellors and Emu ranchers.)
+(This is exploited in the games Chancellors and Emu Ranchers.)

-The games Quincunx, Biscuit, Quäsenbö, and Varg bid were invented by other people, and you are encouraged to experiment.
+Many of the games were invented by other people, and you are encouraged to experiment.
 Let me know if you discover anything fun!

 Since the cards have names and pictures, they can be used for cartomancy.
 I have written a bit about the structure of the deck and how it might be interpreted.